 West staff will make every effort to value and protect the learning time during the school day.
 Non-learning activities will be kept to a minimum, as the learning environment will be respected.
 Deliveries to students (flowers, balloons, etc.) will be held in the office until the end of school.

-Please note: Latex balloons will not be allowed in the school or on the school bus.
 Students will only be called to the telephone in emergency situations and messages will be given to students at the end of the school day.